3rd Class: Production

 The film has been shot in Bangalore, Kerala and Goa.
 The film crew decided to help poor auto drivers and blind people instead of spending the money on banners as part of promoting their film.

 Release

 The film was theatrically released on 7 February 2020.

 Soundtrack

 Jessie Gift composed music for this film, and lyrics are penned by Dr. V. Nagendra Prasad, Kaviraj and Chethan.
 The soundtrack of the film was launched by blind students, orphan students and retired army soldiers.
 The team have distributed insurance bonds to 200 students worth of Rs.
 2,50,000/-.

 Reception

 A critic called the film's story "power-packed".
-Another critic gave the film a negative review.